strasse86/Reddit-User-Explorer/README.md

 # Reddit User Explorer

-Explore the past posts and ocmments of Reddit users.
+Explore the past posts and comments of Reddit users.

 How to use: